 One of the great things about EarthWise Pet Supply is that you can open a franchise nearly anywhere — big cities, suburbs, small towns.
 We do require a certain population density within a certain range, but our stores are very versatile, making them perfect for a wide variety of locations.

-Territories are available nationwide, and with expert store layout designers who make efficient use of space; our ideal pet supply store is between 1,600 and 2,200 feet.
+Territories are available nationwide, and with expert store layout designers who make efficient use of space; our ideal pet supply store is between 1,600 and 2,200 feet with our larger, full-service stores exceeding 4,000 feet.
 We’ve seen a lot of interest from potential owners in big cities in the Southern, Northeastern and Western U.S., as well as in Midwestern cities like Chicago.
 But that doesn’t mean all locations have to be in such dense areas.

 EarthWise is currently experiencing a swath of growth from Texas, Georgia, Florida and the Carolinas up the Mid-Atlantic seaboard and into the Northeast.
 We also have a strong presence along the West Coast and in California, where the brand first started 40 years ago.